eslutz/Space-Adventure-Text-Game/docs/README.md

 ## How to play:

+There's two ways to play!

+1. Check it out on [Replit (Space Adventure Text Game)](https://replit.com/@eslutz/Space-Adventure-Text-Game?v=1).
-- For now, the only way to play is take a copy of the script and run it using your own local Python 3 interpreter.
+1. Take a copy of the script and run it using your own local Python 3 interpreter.